An explicit algorithm for the Higman Embedding Theorem: Higman's original construction

-At the very end \cite{Higman Subgroups of fP groups} proceeds to Step 5 with the ``Higman Rope Trick'' for some HNN-extension of the direct product $K\!\times \!G$ mentioned in \ref{SU Step 5.
+At the very end, \cite{Higman Subgroups of fP groups} proceeds to Step 5 with the ``Higman Rope Trick'' for some HNN-extension of the direct product $K\!\times \!G$ mentioned in Point~\ref{SU Step 5.
 Final embedding by Higman Rope Trick} above.
-The proofs of this step are constructive, we can use them with minimal adaptation.
+The proofs of this step also are explicit, and we can use them with minimal adaptation to build the wanted finitely presented group $\mathcal Q$ containing both $T_G$ and $G$.
+We use this idea with minor changes only, see Section~\ref{SU Reusing Higman's final step with Higman Rope Trick}.